goodeggs/teacup-rails/README.md

     @
 ```

-See [Teacup](http://goodeggs.github.com/teacup) for more usage examples.
+See [Teacup Examples](http://goodeggs.github.com/teacup/#examples) for more usage examples.

 ## Contributing